norcalbiostat/prof_website/content/authors/kris_walker/_index.md

 Kris Walker is an undergraduate Mathematics major (Statistics emphasis).
 Kris is especially interested in probability theory, statistical learning, and programming in C++, R, and Python.

-Kris was accepted into the PhD in Statistics at Carnegie Mellon University starting Fall 2021!

 ## Projects